 The Company has a shareholder's rights plan (the "Rights Plan").
-The Rights Plan provides for a dividend distribution of one preferred share purchase right (a "Right") for each outstanding share of Common Stock.
+The Rights Plan provides for a dividend distribution of one preferred share purchase right (a "Right") for each outstanding share of the Company's Common Stock, \$.01 par value (the "Common Stock").
 The terms of the Rights and the Rights Plan are set forth in a Rights Agreement, dated as of July 10, 2006, as amended, by and between the Company and The Bank of New York Trust Company, N.A., now known as The Bank of New York Mellon Trust Company, N.A., as Rights Agreement").